p-e-w/cal-ender/README.md

 ## Description
 A cal-ender date is given by a day, a month and a year.
 Every Gregorian date is assigned exactly one cal-ender date, and vice versa.
 The Gregorian weekday naming scheme is retained in cal-ender and the weekday of a cal-ender date is taken to be that of its corresponding date in the Gregorian calendar.

 A cal-ender year consists of 13 months.
 The first 12 months always consist of precisely 28 days, or four weeks, each.
-The 13th month has either 28 or 35 days, depending on the year. cal-ender can thus be classified as a [13 month](http://en.wikipedia.org/wiki/13-month_calendar), [leap week](http://en.wikipedia.org/wiki/Leap_week_calendar) calendar.
+The 13th month has either 28 or 35 days, bridging the years. cal-ender can thus be classified as a [13 month](http://en.wikipedia.org/wiki/13-month_calendar), [leap week](http://en.wikipedia.org/wiki/Leap_week_calendar) calendar.

 Every cal-ender year starts with the first Monday in Gregorian March, i.e. the first day of the first month of a cal-ender year always falls on a Gregorian date between March 1st and March 7th.
 Every cal-ender year thus ends with a Sunday.
-The length of the 13th month is adapted to bridge the years.

 It follows that the weekday of a cal-ender date is independent of year and month.
 This makes cal-ender a doubly [perennial calendar](http://en.wikipedia.org/wiki/Perennial_calendar) both in terms of years and months.